Kimmy-png/llm-sql-query-engine/readme.md

 # Text-to-SQL

-This application allows you to interact with a database using natural language.
+This application transforms the way you interact with your data.
+Simply upload your own dataset (CSV/Excel), ask questions in natural language, and get instant SQL queries and results.

-It's a user-friendly web interface that leverages a powerful, quantized large language model (HuggingFaceH4/zephyr-7b-beta) to:
+It's a user-friendly web interface that leverages a powerful yet efficient large language model (microsoft/Phi-3-mini-4k-instruct) to:

+- Allow users to upload one or more custom datasets.

-- Translate your questions into executable SQL queries.
+- Translate natural language questions into executable SQL queries.

-- Run the queries against a database.
+- Run the queries against the user-provided data.

-- Display the results instantly.
+- Display the results instantly in a clean interface.

-The entire backend, including the database and the AI model, runs on the server where the app is hosted (either locally or on Streamlit Community Cloud).
+The entire backend, including the in-memory database and the AI model, runs on the server where the app is hosted.

 # Features

+- Custom Data Upload: Bring your own data!
+Upload CSV or Excel files, and the app will automatically create a database schema.

-Natural Language Queries: Ask questions in plain English instead of writing complex SQL.
+- Natural Language Queries: Ask questions in plain English instead of writing complex SQL.

-- AI-Powered: Uses a state-of-the-art 7B parameter model for high accuracy.
+- AI-Powered: Uses Microsoft's state-of-the-art Phi-3-mini model for high accuracy and efficienc

-- Efficient: The model is quantized to 4-bit precision, allowing it to run efficiently.
+- Efficient: The model is quantized to 4-bit precision, making it suitable for deployment on free-tier servers like Hugging Face Spaces.

-- Interactive UI: Built with Streamlit for a clean and simple user experience.
+- Interactive UI: Built with Streamlit for a clean, simple, and responsive user experience.

-- Schema Display: Users can view the database schema to understand the available data.
+- Schema Display: Users can view the database schema of their uploaded files to understand the available data.

 # How to Run Locally